kleqing/HoyoBar/README.md

 >
 </details>

-> For more infomation about the post-install, please check at: https://paimon.swo.moe
+> For more infomation about setup, please check https://paimon.swo.moe

 ## Things to know